 Let’s look at the third possible outcome at option expiration with Alex’s Retire Corp in the money covered call strategy.

 3. Stock Closes Out of the Money on Option Expiration

 Assume Retire Corp closed at $19.00, or out of the money.
 The option buyer would have logically exercised his right to BUY the shares at the strike price of $18 since the stock price was $1 more than the strike price at option expiration.

-In this case, Alex would have to sell Retire Corp. below the market price of $19.50 but she is okay with that since she did the math for all 3 possible option expiration outcomes before choosing the best covered call strategy given the evaluation.
+In this case, Alex would have to sell Retire Corp. below the market price of $19.50 but he is okay with that since he did the math for all 3 possible option expiration outcomes before choosing an in the money covered call strategy.